Language-Research-Technology/ldaca-website/content/posts/arkisto-stack-or-2023/index.md

 <img src='Slide16.png' alt='' title='Slide: 16' border='1'  width='85%%'/>

-In the PARADISEC system, this is achieved by storing files on disk in a simple hierarchy - with metadata and other resources stored together in a directory.
-This scheme allows for hands-on management of data resources, independently of the software used to serve them.
+In the PARADISEC system this is achieved by storing files on disk in a simple hierarchy - with metadata and other resources stored together in a directory - this scheme allows for hands-on management of data resources, independently of the software used to serve them.

-(This slide and the next are from a [previous presentation](https://www.ldaca.edu.au/posts/ldaca-metadata-ecosystem-eresearch-2022/))

 This approach means that if the PARADISEC software-stack becomes un-maintainable for financial or technical reasons the important resources, the data, are stored safely on disk with their metadata and a new access portal could be constructed relatively easily.